WhatsApp Business API: App vs API — A Costly Mistake

 What Makes WAHA Attractive

-• Self-hosted: Your data stays on your server
+• Your data stays yours: everything lives on your own server, not someone else’s

 The Risks You Need to Understand

-• No template messages: You cannot send pre-approved template messages outside the 24-hour window
+• No ready-made messages: you can’t send those pre-approved templates once the 24-hour window has closed

 When WAHA Makes Sense (Despite the Risks)

-• Low-volume personal use: Small businesses with a handful of daily conversations
+• Small, personal use: a little business with just a handful of chats a day

-• Development and testing: Building and testing WhatsApp integrations before committing to the official API
+• Trying things out: building and testing your WhatsApp setup before you commit to the official API

 When to Avoid WAHA